bharathkreddy/expressapp/README.md

   ### 8.5 Ratelimiting

-  - Usecase: To prevent too many requests from same API.
+  - **625e312** Usecase: To prevent too many requests from same API.
   - I used a global middleware in `app.js` using `express-rate-limit`

   ### 8.6 Helmet

+  - Collection of many middlewares, all for security.
+These add various things to headers to allow safe things on the website.

 ---